Volumes spurt at Torrent Power Ltd counter

-Torrent Power Ltd registered volume of 1.82 lakh shares by 10:46 IST on BSE, a 6.3 fold spurt over two-week average daily volume of 28894 shares
+Torrent Power Ltd notched up volume of 130.91 lakh shares by 14:14 IST on NSE, a 18.14 fold spurt over two-week average daily volume of 7.22 lakh shares

-Suven Pharmaceuticals Ltd, Navin Fluorine International Ltd, Clean Science & Technology Ltd, CCL Products (India) Ltd are among the other stocks to see a surge in volumes on BSE today, 31 July 2024.
+Suven Pharmaceuticals Ltd, CCL Products (India) Ltd, KFin Technologies Ltd, Granules India Ltd are among the other stocks to see a surge in volumes on NSE today, 31 July 2024.

 Powered by Capital Market - Live News